blaqshyd/my_formfield/README.md

-<h2>CustomFormField</h2>
+<h2>MyFormField</h2>

-This package provides a customizable and detailed TextFormField widget for creating complex forms in Flutter, with built-in validation and error handling.
+This package provides a myizable and detailed TextFormField widget for creating complex forms in Flutter, with built-in validation and error handling.

 ## Features
-Customizable input decoration
+myizable input decoration
 Built-in validation and error handling

 ## Installation